pachterlab/biophysics/docs/source/foundations_experiment.rst

 .. _experiment:

-Here we list a few experimental works on transcription mechanisms.
+Experimental Discovery and Investigation of Transcription Dynamics
 =========

+Here we list a few foundational experimental works in studying transcriptional mechanisms and stochasticity.

 .. dropdown::  Elowitz et al., 2002. `Stochastic gene expression in a single cell. <https://doi.org/10.1126/science.1070919>`_